oblac/jodd-site/content/doc/decora/index.md

 ~~~~~

 Here we also define custom `DecoraManager`.
 This is optional. `DecoraManager` is
-responsible for detectin if some request should be decorated and
+responsible for detecting if some request should be decorated and
-for resolveing decorator path.
+for resolving decorator path.
 Default `DecoraManager` decorates all
 requests, all mime types, for all incoming `*.html` requests (action paths).
 Default decorator is located in "`/decora/main.jsp`".

-*Decora* may be used offline, too.
+*Decora* may be used off-line, too.
 It is not required to use it in web
 and servlets environment.
 {: .attn}